danyalwg/RealTime-Drone-Video-Captioning/README.md

 ### Data Preparation and Augmentation

 - **Preprocessing:**
-  - All images were resized to a standard resolution (384x384) for consistency.
+  - Resize images to a standard resolution (384x384).
-  - Normalization was performed using ImageNet statistics.
+  - Normalize images using ImageNet statistics.
 - **Data Augmentation:**
-  - Techniques such as random cropping, rotation, and color jitter were applied.
+  - Apply techniques such as random cropping, rotation, and color jitter.
-  - Augmented data improved robustness by simulating various real-world conditions.
+  - These augmentations improve model robustness by simulating varied real-world conditions.

 ### Model Adaptation and Training Process

 1. **Model Initialization:**
-   - The pre-trained BLIP model was loaded and its final layers were reconfigured to accommodate the custom dataset's vocabulary.
+   - Load the pre-trained BLIP model and reconfigure its final layers to match the custom dataset’s vocabulary.

 2. **Training Procedure:**
-   - The model was trained over 500 epochs.
+   - Train the model over 500 epochs.
-   - At every epoch, the following metrics were logged:
+   - Log key metrics at each epoch:
      - Training Loss
      - Validation Loss
      - BLEU, CIDEr, METEOR, and ROUGE scores

 3. **Validation:**
-   - A separate validation set was used to evaluate the model’s performance after each epoch.
+   - Use a validation set to evaluate performance after each epoch.
-   - The best-performing epoch was marked based on a combination of loss and metric improvements.
+   - The best epoch is marked based on a combination of loss and metric improvements.

-### Plot Generation and Annotation
+### Plot Generation, Annotation, and Analysis

-- **Visualization:**
-  - Loss and metric curves were generated using Matplotlib.
-  - Noise reduction techniques were applied to smooth the curves.
-- **Annotations:**
-  - Each plot includes arrows pointing to the best performance points.
-  - Epoch and metric values are clearly labeled for in-depth analysis.
+The training process generates several plots to monitor model performance.
+All plots are saved in the **plots** folder in the repository.

+1. **BLEU Score vs Epoch**
+   - **Description:** Evaluates the quality of machine-generated translations.
+   - **Trend:** Increases steadily, peaking around epoch 492 (score: 0.82).
+   - **Key Takeaway:** Translation quality improves with training, stabilizing after ~epoch 400.

+2. **CIDEr Score vs Epoch**
+   - **Description:** Measures the similarity between generated and reference captions.
+   - **Trend:** Increases steadily, peaking at epoch 458 (score: 8.20).
+   - **Key Takeaway:** Best captioning performance is achieved around epoch 450.

+3. **METEOR Score vs Epoch**
+   - **Description:** Considers synonyms, stemming, and paraphrasing in translations.
+   - **Trend:** Grows steadily, peaking at epoch 472 (score: 0.77).
+   - **Key Takeaway:** Indicates continuous quality improvements until about epoch 470.

+4. **ROUGE Score vs Epoch**
+   - **Description:** Measures recall overlap between model outputs and references.
+   - **Trend:** Increases and peaks at epoch 396 (score: 0.83).
+   - **Key Takeaway:** Summarization performance improves and stabilizes around epoch 400.

+5. **Training Loss vs Epoch**
+   - **Description:** Shows how well the model fits the training data.
+   - **Trend:** Decreases from ~3.0 to a minimum of 0.41 at epoch 472.
+   - **Key Takeaway:** Lower training loss indicates better model fitting, with diminishing returns after epoch 470.

+6. **Validation Loss vs Epoch**
+   - **Description:** Indicates how well the model generalizes to unseen data.
+   - **Trend:** Decreases steadily, reaching 0.61 at epoch 478 before stabilizing.
+   - **Key Takeaway:** Demonstrates good generalization with optimal performance around epoch 470–480.

 ---

 ## Advanced Features and Configurations

-### Multi-Source Video Input Handling
+- **Multi-Source Video Input Handling:**

-- **File Input:**
-  Users can select local video files in formats such as MP4, AVI, and MOV.
-- **RTSP Streams:**
-  Allows live streaming from RTSP-compatible cameras.
-- **USB Camera:**
-  The application dynamically detects available USB cameras and populates a dropdown list for selection.

-### Real-Time Metrics and Logging

-- **Performance Metrics:**
-  - **Video FPS:** Calculated by counting frames over elapsed time.
-  - **Inference FPS:** Computed based on the frequency of caption generation.
+  Supports video files, RTSP streams, and USB cameras with dynamic source detection.

-- **Thread-Safe Logging:**
+- **Real-Time Metrics and Logging:**
-  - Logging is managed using Python’s `threading.Lock` to ensure safe concurrent updates.
-  - Logs are displayed both in the UI and on the Flask log server.
+  Displays live video and inference FPS; logs are updated concurrently in both the UI and Flask web server.

-### Thread Safety and Concurrency

-- **Video Capture and Processing:**
+- **Thread Safety and Concurrency:**
-  - A dedicated thread handles the video capture to avoid UI blocking.
+  Uses dedicated threads (e.g., `CaptionThread`) for video capture and processing to ensure smooth UI performance.
-  - The `CaptionThread` processes frames in parallel, emitting signals to update the GUI asynchronously.

 - **Flask Server:**
-  - Runs on a separate daemon thread, ensuring it does not interfere with the main application.
+  Runs on a separate daemon thread to display terminal logs with automatic refresh.
-  - Employs thread-safe mechanisms to share log data with the PyQt5 UI.

 ---